 1. Proper hydration is KEY.
 I cannot stress this enough.
 This does not only include proper hydration in racing or training but OUTSIDE of those time as well.
 As athletes, we should be aiming to drink 2-2.5 L/day PLUS what we lose during training.
 Know how much sweat you are losing in training.
 Jason has a great article on calculating your sweat rate here.
 Once you know your sweat rate, aim to replenish that loss while you train.
 If you fall short of that, it is imperative to make up that difference throughout your day.

 2. Acclimate.
 It is necessary to train in the heat and humidity to adapt to the heat and humidity.
-This does not mean to put yourself at an unnecessary risk, but you do want to simulate racing conditions as best as possible.
-(A three hour trainer ride indoors with fans will not prepare you for racing in the heat and humidity).
+This does not mean putting yourself at unnecessary risk, but you do want to simulate racing conditions as best as possible.
+It takes 7-10 days to be acclimated to new conditions.
+Over this time, exercise intensity/volume should be gradually increased.
+(A three-hour trainer ride indoors with fans will not prepare you for racing in the heat and humidity).

 3. Pay attention to signs of overheating.
 This includes; lightheadedness, headaches, chills (especially when it’s hot out) stomach cramps, and nausea.
 If you experience these symptoms, stop training.
 The most practical way to cool yourself is a cold shower.

 4. If you have ever experienced a heat illness be extremely cautious when training or racing in the heat.
 One of the key predictors of heat illness is by having previously experienced it.